MicrosoftDocs/azure-docs/articles/data-factory/how-to-invoke-ssis-package-mi-agent.md

 9. Start the Agent Job to execute the SSIS package.

-## Run SSIS packages in File System by Azure SQL Managed Instance Agent
+## Run SSIS packages in file system by Azure SQL managed instance agent
 In this step, you use Azure SQL Managed Instance Agent to invoke SSIS packages that is stored in File System to run.
 1. In the latest version of SSMS, connect to Azure SQL Managed Instance.
 2. Create a new Agent Job and a new Job step.